The Value of Ownership

 I hypothesize that the reason the average physician prefers ownership over renting/leasing is that in part it’s a status issue.

 Not a status issue because of greed or classism.
-It’s simply a continuation of what we’ve done in the past, trying to set ourselves apart, get ahead, compete with those around us in order to succeed.
+It’s simply a continuation of what we’ve done in the past, trying to set ourselves apart, get ahead, and compete with those around us in order to succeed.

 Sadly, education and vehicles have fallen into this separation.
 Many believe that by driving nicer cars or getting an institutional education marks them as successful.